paulgturner1981/hotel-test.equalexperts.io/README.md

 API testing:
 -----------
 I used Postman to test API calls to create and delete bookings.
+I was able to successfully add bookings to the site, but when I tried to delete bookings via a DELETE I got a 403 forbidden.
 I have attached the Postman collection to the project.

 Accessibility testing:
 ----------------------